pnminh/aws-solutions-architect-associate-notes-SAAC03/storage/Aurora.md

 - cost effective
 - usful to create staging

+### AWS Backup
+- Allow retention above limit of automated backups, e.g 80 days
+- Backup plan does automation with backup that is outside of Aurora automated one, e.g. once a day
 ## Lambda

 ### Store Procedure
 - Can trigger a AWS Lambda function from a SP

+## Cluster endpoint vs custom endpoint
+- cluster endpoint: main endpoint that allows write to primarydb
+- custom: can include write instance and read instances, or just for read